 There is no better way to demonstrate how these codes can shape a digitization project than through an application example.
 So, I’m sharing one of our own experiences at AS-Schneider.

-In 2019, we followed standard DIN SPEC 91406 to introduce a Digital Product Pass (DPP) into a static digital twin service.
+In 2019, we followed standard DIN SPEC 91406 to introduce a Digital Valve Plate (formerly known as Digital Product Pass) into a static digital twin service.
 The code’s application led us to manage a high-volume product group with practicality and functionality.

-The following diagram shows the various components of our DPP solution.
+The following diagram shows the various components of our DVP solution.

 Note: Code structure created by AS-Schneider for a service using IEC 61406 (DIN SPEC 91406).

-In it, you can see the structure of the serial numbers, which acted as a DPP basis.
+In it, you can see the structure of the serial numbers, which acted as a DVP basis.